 Canine Allergies

 Allergies are a common problem for dogs, just like humans.
-Dogs can suffer from food allergies, environmental allergens such as pollen and dust mites, and even flea bites.
-Allergies can cause a variety of symptoms in dogs, including itchy skin, sneezing, coughing, and eye discharge.
+Dogs can have food allergies, environmental allergens such as pollen and dust mites, and even flea bites.
+Allergies can cause a variety of symptoms for your dogs, including itchy skin, sneezing, coughing, and eye discharge.

 Symptoms of Canine Allergies

-The most common symptom of allergies in dogs is itchy skin.
+The most common symptom of allergies for dogs is itchy skin.
 Dogs can scratch, lick, or chew at their skin to try and relieve the itching.
 Other symptoms include:

 • Sneezing